Alfons Zgrzebniok: Biography

 Alfons Zgrzebniok was born on 16 August 1891 in Dziergowice (Dziergowitz).
 He attended a gymnasium in Raciborz (Ratibor).
 Later, in the early 1910s, he was a student at the University of Wrocław (Breslau), where he joined the Polish youth patriotic organization, the Association of the Polish Youth "Zet".
-After the start of World War I he was conscripted to the German Army.
+After the start of World War I, he was conscripted to the German Army.
 By the time the war ended, he was wounded thrice, and he was also promoted to the officer rank of lieutenant.

-By late 1918 he joined the Polish Military Organisation (POW), and under Józef Dreyza he organized local POW networks around Kędzierzyn-Koźle and Racibórz.
-He advanced through POW ranks, and by February 1919 he was considered one of its leaders in Silesia, and was part of the delegation that proposed an insurrection to the Polish Supreme People's Council in Poznań.
+By late 1918, he joined the Polish Military Organisation (POW), and under Józef Dreyza, he organised local POW networks around Kędzierzyn-Koźle and Racibórz.
+He advanced through POW ranks, and by February 1919, he was considered one of its leaders in Silesia, and was part of the delegation that proposed an insurrection to the Polish Supreme People's Council in Poznań.
 In early July, the Council nominated Zgrzebniok to head the Polish Military Organization of Upper Silesia.
 He was the commander of the First Silesian Uprising (16–26 August 1919).
-In September he helped organize the Upper Silesian Militia (Milicja Górnośląska).
+In September, he helped organize the Upper Silesian Militia (Milicja Górnośląska).
 He collaborated closely with the Polish Plebiscite Commission.
-On 27 May 1920 he was the commander of the defense of the Commission headquarters in Hotel Lomnitz during a surprise attack by German paramilitary forces.
+On 27 May 1920, he was the commander of the defense of the Commission headquarters in Hotel Lomnitz during a surprise attack by German paramilitary forces.
 He commanded the Polish-Silesian forces during the Second Silesian Uprising (19–25 August 1920).
-After POW In Silesia was transformed into the Central of Physical Education (Centrala Wychowania Fizycznego), he became its vice president.
+After POW in Silesia was transformed into the Central of Physical Education (Centrala Wychowania Fizycznego), he became its vice president.
 He was one of the chief commanders of the Third Silesian Uprising (2 May – 21 July 1921).

 During the Second Polish Republic, he was one of the cofounders of the Polish Insurgent Association in the early 1920s.
-He also helped organize the Association for Defense of the Western Border and the Committee for the Defense of Upper Silesia.
-He was also promoted to the rank of a captain in the Polish Army.
-From 1923 he worked as a teacher in a high school in Chorzów; he also wrote a number of articles for the local press.
-That year he was married to Helena Woźniak.
+He also helped organise the Association for Defense of the Western Border and the Committee for the Defense of Upper Silesia.
+He was also promoted to the rank of captain in the Polish Army.
+From 1923, he worked as a teacher in a high school in Chorzów; he also wrote a number of articles for the local press.
+That year, he was married to Helena Woźniak.
 From 1927 he returned to the Polish Army, where until 1931 he was attached to the Polish Delegation to the Free City of Danzig.
 Near the end of his life, from 1934, he also held the position of the vice-voivode of the Białystok Voivodeship.

 He died from a heart attack on 31 January 1937 in Marcinkowice, Nowy Sącz County.
 He was buried, as per his will, in the Rybnik Cemetery, which houses a section dedicated to the Silesian Insurgents.
 His funeral was a major event, and has been described as "attended by the entire Polish Silesia".